brkrishna/trading/README.md

 Cached data

-Per-symbol cached CSVs are stored under `trading/data/raw/` to accelerate repeated runs.
+Per-symbol historical data is cached in a SQLite database at `trading/data/trading_data.db` to accelerate repeated runs.

 See `trading/README.md` for more usage examples.